Janamou/android-testing-codelab/02-espresso/README.md

 ```

-The process for our App test looks like this:
+The process for our app test looks like this:

-1. Search for form field and type there text
+1. Search for the form field and type there text
-2. Search for button and click on it
+2. Search for the button and click on it
 3. Validate the message in the label

 ![Espresso app](espresso-app.png)

-#### Search for form field and type there text
+#### Search for the form field and type there text

-We use ViewMatchers withId() method to find a view with resource id message_edittext.
-Then we type there the hello string using ViewActions typeTextIntoFocusedView() method and finally we check the text through the ViewAssertions using ViewMatchers withText() method.
+We use `ViewMatchers` `withId()` method to find a view with resource id `message_edittext`.
+Then we type there the hello string using `ViewActions` `typeTextIntoFocusedView()` method and finally we check the text through the `ViewAssertions` using `ViewMatchers` `withText()` method.

 ```java
 onView(withId(R.id.message_edittext))